Is QuickBooks Enterprise good for multi-currency accounting?

 But when a company begins operating across multiple entities, countries, or currencies, structural limitations often surface — particularly around reporting, consolidation, and intercompany activity.

 QuickBooks Enterprise includes a multi-currency feature.
-The more important question is whether it is designed to support multi-entity, multi-currency growth long term.
+The more important question is whether it was designed to support multi-entity, multi-currency growth long term.

 Let’s take a closer look.